 At Bankruptcy Australia we have a wealth of experience and skills in Section 73 proposals, we combine this with our proven strategies to bring our customers through their bankruptcies unscathed, all ready to start over.
 Call us on 1300 795 575 to see how we can help you.

 12. Can I Still Go Through the Process of Declaring Bankruptcy If I’m Already in a Debt Agreement, Personal Insolvency Agreement or in a Debt Consolidation Loan Contract?

 Can I Still Go Through the Process of Declaring Bankruptcy If I’m Already in a Debt Agreement, Personal Insolvency Agreement or in a Debt Consolidation Loan Contract?

 Yes.
 In Australia, if you are already in a Debt Agreement, Personal Insolvency Agreement or Debt Consolidation arrangement, you can still declare bankruptcy.

 You will need to apply to be released from these agreements, but we can help you complete the relevant documentation.
 So call us at Bankruptcy Australia with any concerns you have on 1300 795 575.

 The following are the debts that are not removed by bankruptcy:

 Civic Fines like Speeding or Toll fines

-If you cannot make a payment on your home or car, the bank or the trustee will sell the asset, and the debt will become an unsecured asset.
+If you cannot make a payment on your house or vehicle, the bank or the trustee will sell the asset, and the debt will end up being an unsecured asset.
 The unsecured debt can then be removed with bankruptcy so you will not be stuck with it.

-In TAS there are some other debts that will not be removed with bankruptcy, to find out call us at Bankruptcy Experts Hobart on 1300 795 575 to make sure.
+There are some other debts that will not be eliminated with bankruptcy, to find out call us at Bankruptcy Australia on 1300 795 575 to make sure.